 “The police git after us a lot,” Morgan said.
 The year was 1938.

 Morgan’s story is one of dozens that historian Paula Austin discovered in Howard University’s archives.
 As a PhD student at City University of New York, Austin read The Negro Family in the United States by sociologist E. Franklin Frazier, a Howard professor who filled his 1939 book with quotes from poor, Black individuals—voices not often heard from in historical works; Austin wondered what more she could learn about them from his papers.
 On a whim, she traveled to Washington, D.C., and spent her 2012 winter break leafing through folders of 80-year-old transcripts.
 She first encountered Susie Morgan in a collection of 200 interviews conducted for Frazier’s 1940 book Negro Youth at the Crossways.

 As Austin flipped through one folder after another, the stories on those pages began to speak to her about the segregation and institutional racism that shaped their experiences.
 She was so struck by the words of these teenagers that she began writing about them almost immediately, eventually turning the project into her dissertation, then a debut book.
-Coming of Age in Jim Crow DC: Navigating the Politics of Everyday Life (NYU Press) was published in late 2019, a few months after Austin joined the CAS faculty as an assistant professor of history and African American studies.
+Coming of Age in Jim Crow DC: Navigating the Politics of Everyday Life (NYU Press) was published in late 2019, a few months after Austin joined the CAS faculty as an assistant professor of history and of African American studies.

 Austin’s book draws on interviews conducted by Frazier and William Henry Jones, also a Howard sociologist, to illuminate the Black youth who grew up under the Jim Crow laws of segregated Washington, D.C.
 It also creates a stark contrast to past depictions of this community by the media, law enforcement, historians, and even Frazier himself—and highlights important parallels to the racism and segregation still prevalent in America.